-As generative AI.
-McKinsey research shows 50% of consumers now use AI-powered search systems become the primary interface for discovery, comparison, and decision-making, brand visibility is no longer about presence alone.
-Google Search Central and Schema.org provide the technical foundation for entity clarity.
-It is about correct interpretation.
+As generative AI systems become the primary interface for discovery, comparison, and decision-making, brand visibility is no longer about presence alone.
+McKinsey research shows 50% of consumers now use AI-powered search, and standards from Google Search Central and Schema.org provide the technical foundation for entity clarity.
+What matters now is correct interpretation.
 This is the domain of AI brand recognition.

 What was once a theoretical issue inside language models is rapidly becoming a market-level risk.